NSX-T Host Configuration Fails at 48% with Error: “Timeout waiting for host to join NSX Manager”

 Cause

-The NSX configuration fails because the ESXi host is unable to establish a connection to the NSX Manager over TCP port 1234, which is required for the host to complete the registration process with NSX Manager.
+The NSX configuration fails because the ESXi host cannot communicate with the NSX Manager over TCP port 1234, which is a mandatory requirement for completing the host registration.

 Resolution